KruthikaTS/Ai_intern/README.md

 # NAS Data Analysis Dashboard

-This is a Streamlit-based dashboard for analyzing NAS (National Health/Patient) datasets.
+This is a Streamlit-based dashboard for analyzing Healthcare Datasets.
 It allows users to upload one or multiple CSV/XLSX files and provides interactive visualizations for diagnoses, medications, images, referrals, and demographic stratifications.

 ---

 ## **Features**

-1. **Upload NAS Files**
+1. **Upload Healthcare Files**
    - Supports multiple CSV or Excel files.
    - Automatically merges uploaded files.